 Running your machine 24/7 won’t increase its lifespan, but it will give you more storage space.

 A machine that is always on would have a longer life expectancy than one that’s turned off at the end of the day.
-This is because there are fewer wear and tear occurrences when the computer is in an idle state.
+This is because there are less wear and tear occurrences when the computer is in an idle state.